Ignia/Style-Guide/C-Based Languages/JavaScript/Angular.md

 - Place each module, directive, service, and controller in its own file
 - Separate any centralized source files into `Directives`, `Services`, and `Controllers` directories

-> Alternatively, consider organizing files according to feature (e.g., Home, Account, Profile) instead of by type (e.g., Directives, Services, Controllers) ([source](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub))
+> For larger applications, organize files according to feature (e.g., Home, Account, Profile) instead of by type (e.g., Directives, Services, Controllers) ([source](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)) so that applications can be assembled (or disassembled) using modules as functional blocks

+- When using multiple modules, the folder structure should mirror the module structure
 - Module definitions should occur in the root of the application's `scripts` directory and should be named with the suffix `.Module.js` (e.g., `app.Module.js`); this makes it easy to target them first as part of a concatenation process
 - Module files should only contain the module declaration and any global configuration settings or constants for that module
 - Routes should be placed in their own file (e.g., `app.Routes.js`) and be placed in the root of the application's `scripts` directory; this provides a convenient "manifest" of controllers